Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 The most important button is the PWR button in the top left.
 It will, when push back, power the computer and allow it to start.
 You can know when the computer is powered when the green light below the PWR button turn on.
 The other button called the RST button will reset the computer at its initial state.

 The 8 connectors at the bottom are used to connect multiple devices that can be used to send information to the computer or receive information from it.
-These connectors are now as “the IO ports” and are labels from 1 to 8.
+These connectors are now as "the IO ports" and are labels from 1 to 8.

 There is a 5.25inch floppy disk drive in the middle and is used to insert floppy disk in the computer to read or write data on them.

-And finally, in the top center there is the “EXT port” (EXT stand for Extended) that can be used to plug anything with the same interface and extend the capability of the computer.
+And finally, in the top center there is the "EXT port" (EXT stand for Extended) that can be used to plug anything with the same interface and extend the capability of the computer.

 &nbsp;